The industry reached a critical turning point over the last twelve months. Here’s what 2018 brought us:

 4. Nevada legal handle will grow 10%.

 6. US operators will reverse the declining hold trend.

 Looking back, we did a pretty good job. #1, #2, #4, #5 and #6 worked out pretty well, while number 3 was just off.
-South African sports betting GGR grew 21% in 2018, and has grown 117% over the past five years.
+The GGR for betting on sports in South Africa grew 21% in 2018, and has grown 117% over the past five years.
 Better luck to us next year!

 |New York Jets (NFL)||MGM Resorts, 888 Casino|

 Share your thoughts with us directly, or follow us @ChalklineSports.